maros/Zway-ThermostatControl/README.md

 # Zway-ThermostatControl

-Control multiple radiator valves or thermostats using a virtual thermostat using advanced rules based on presence modes, time and day of week.
+Control multiple radiator valves or thermostats using a virtual thermostat using advanced schedules based on presence modes, time and day of week.
 The module will create a virtual thermostat device that allows manual overriding of the calculated setpoints.
+It also creates a binary switch that allows to entirely disable the thermostat (eg. for summer or for manual overrides)

+Multiple radiator valves or thermostats may be grouped in a zone.
+These zones may have additional schedules that either override (absolute setpoints) or augment the global schedules (relative setpoints)

 # Configuration